 - 1. Place the safety lever in the "SAFE" position.
-(See Illustration #2.) - 2.
-Load the magazine with the correct ammunition by pressing the cartridges one at a time into the magazine's feed lips.
-When loading the rounds into the magazines ensure the base of the cartridge is in contact with the back of the magazine.
-(See Illustration #5.) - 3.
+(See Illustration #2) - 2.
+Load the magazine with the correct ammunition by pressing the cartridges one at a time down and under the magazine's feed lips; the cartridges will automatically alternate from side to side.
+Holding the magazine in your primary hand and gently tapping it against your opposite palm will help seat the cartridges and assure good feeding.
+When loading the rounds into the magazine ensure the base of the cartridge is in contact with the back of the magazine.
+(See Illustration #5) - 3.
+Pick up the firearm with one hand and the magazine with the other.
 Insert the front of the magazine into the magazine well.
+(See Illustration #6)

-(See Illustration #6.) - 4.
-Rotate the magazine rearward until it engages the latch.
-You should hear an audible click when it locks into place, pull down on the magazine to ensure it has locked into place properly. - Keeping the muzzle pointed in a safe direction, move the safety lever downward to the "FIRE" position.
+- 4. Rotate the magazine rearward until it engages the latch.
+You should hear an audible click when it locks into place, pull down on the magazine to ensure it has locked into place properly. - 5.
+Keeping the muzzle pointed in a safe direction, move the safety lever downward to the "FIRE" position.